 Description

-This washed microlot, very sweet, clean, and intensely fruity, comes from the community of El Cuarenteño in Nayarit, Mexico, part of the Grupo Terruño Nayarita (GTN) ecosystem.
+This washed micro lot is very sweet and clean with a slightly fruity crispness.
+Coming from the community of El Cuarenteño in Nayarit, Mexico, part of the Grupo Terruño Nayarita (GTN) ecosystem.
 GTN is a vertical grouping of local, democratic coffee-growing societies; all international exports are managed by San Cristóbal Coffee Importers, with 100% traceability from the moment the cherries are received through TrackYourCoffee.

 The vertical grouping of local and democratic coffee-growing societies in the state of Nayarit, a coastal and mountainous strip of volcanic soils and microclimates that favor specialty coffees.
 Gathered around an extinct volcano, Cerro San Juan, a committed group of 260 cooperative coffee growers works together to produce arguably the best coffee in Mexico.
 Terruño Nayarita coffees come from ancient trees.
 The word “Terruño” means “farm.”
 These coffee growers take pride in their coffee.
 This is the best shade-growing coffee size/grade from the Terruño Nayarit Cooperative.
 San Cristóbal Coffee Importers strive to source and produce excellent coffee, ensuring that coffee growers use safe and sustainable shading techniques and offer fair wages to their workers.
 International marketing is handled by San Cristóbal Coffee Importers, which has implemented 100% traceability since 2006 with barcodes/QR codes linked to its TrackYourCoffee platform, which is key for Patio Select batches like this one.